-- 106. A June 30, 2015 analyst report by Cantor Fitzgerald noted that FSC had the weakest credit quality among its peers covered, with a nonperforming loan ratio of 4% on a cost basis compared to 1.2% among its peer group. - 107.
-On July 10, 2015, FSC announced that defendant Petrocelli would be replaced by Noreika as the Company's CFO, after serving in the position for less than one year. - 108.
-As the decline in FSC's investment income and loan underperformance has been revealed to the market, the price of FSAM shares has suffered in kind.
+123. A June 30, 2015 analyst report by Cantor Fitzgerald noted that FSC had the weakest credit quality among its peers covered, with a nonperforming loan ratio of 4% on a cost basis compared to 1.2% among its peer group.

+- 124. On July 10, 2015, Defendants caused FSC to announce that defendant Petrocelli would be replaced by Noreika as the Company's CFO, after serving in the position for less than one year. - 125.
+The revelations that the Defendants had materially misrepresented the Company's financial and operational condition, its controls and procedures and its results of operations, caused the Company's stock price to fall precipitously.
 FSAM has also been forced to waive certain of FSC's advisory fees in light of the Company's plight.
 On August 27, 2015, the price of FSAM shares closed at \$8.24 per share, more than 50% below the FSAM IPO price of \$17 per share.
-If defendants had conducted the FSAM IPO at this share price, after the truth had been revealed to the market, they would have only received \$49.4 million in gross proceeds, more than \$50 million less than they actually received by concealing the adverse facts alleged herein.
+If Defendants had conducted the FSAM IPO at this share price, after the truth had been revealed to the market, they would have only received \$49.4 million in gross proceeds, more than \$50 million less than they actually received by concealing the adverse facts alleged herein. - 126.
+Additionally, the price of the Company's stock still has not recovered and currently trades for around \$6.06 per share. - 127.
+Accordingly, the Company has been damaged.